Hypersonic Missiles (album)

 Hypersonic Missiles is the debut studio album by English musician Sam Fender, released on 13 September 2019 by Polydor Records.
 The album debuted at number one on the UK Albums Chart, number one on the Scottish Albums Chart, and number six on the Irish Albums Chart.
 It sold over 41,000 copies in the first week on the UK Albums Chart and was the 11th best selling vinyl album of 2019.
 As of October 2021, the album has sold over 230,000 copies.

-The album was supported by three singles, "Hypersonic Missiles", "Will We Talk?" and "The Borders" as well as featuring previously released singles, "Play God", "Leave Fast", "Dead Boys" and "That Sound"; the latter three from the Dead Boys extended play.
-Hypersonic Missiles received generally positive reviews from critics, particularly towards Fender's lyricism and stylistic influences.
+The album was supported by eight singles, with previously released single, "Play God", serving as the album’s lead single.
+This was followed by the release of "Leave Fast", "Dead Boys" and "That Sound", all of which appeared on the Dead Boys extended play.
+"Hypersonic Missiles", "Will We Talk?" and "The Borders" were released as the album’s fifth, sixth, and seventh singles respectively, while “Saturday” was released as the final single from the album.
+Hypersonic Missiles was acclaimed by critics, with particular praise toward Fender's lyricism and stylistic influences.

 Background

 On 6 March 2019, Fender released the title track of Hypersonic Missiles.
 The song was described by Fender himself as an "unorthodox love song."
 On 6 July, he announced the album alongside the release of the single "Will We Talk?".
 As well as this, he announced his biggest UK tour to date which completely sold out and included two nights at O2 Brixton Academy and four nights at O2 Academy Newcastle.
 Following the album's announcement, Fender performed the fastest selling date ever at the Mouth of the Tyne Festival as well as supporting Bob Dylan and Neil Young at Hyde Park, London.

 Fender built his own studio in his hometown of North Shields to record the album with money from his record label.
 He worked with his long-time friend and producer Bramwell Bronte on the record despite the suggestion from his record label to work with a high brow producer, a fact that Fender has said he is proud of.